What Is The Role Of Family In Addiction Recovery?

 - OR -

-Family Support Groups and Addiction Treatment
+Family Support Groups And Addiction Treatment

 Both inpatient and outpatient facilities offer support groups for patients to connect with peer groups.
-Among the most common are the 12-Steps groups.
+Among the most common are the 12-Step groups.
 12-Step groups offer personal accountability and spirituality to help maintain sobriety.

-Alateen is another support group that includes teen family members who help each other heal and discuss complications from witnessing a loved one abuse harmful substance.
+Alateen is another support group that includes teen family members who help each other heal and discuss complications from witnessing a loved one abuse harmful substances.
 With both support groups, family members can feel connected to the recovery process and provide input over their experiences.